AltraMayor/f3/doc/contribute.rst

    well, so people can reach out to you directly.
 -  If you know how to code a graphic user interface, please create one for the platforms you can.
-This would increase the number of users that, in turn, would win ground againt the counterfeiters.
+This would increase the number of users that, in turn, would win ground against the counterfeiters.
 I'll add a link to your application on this page.
--  Tell your frinds about F3, teach them how to use it, publish a video about F3, find ways to help me to better organize our efforts, spread the word, ask for your money back when you buy a fake drive, etc.
+-  Tell your friends about F3, teach them how to use it, publish a video about F3, find ways to help me to better organize our efforts, spread the word, ask for your money back when you buy a fake drive, etc.